Mathematical Assurance

 Quad-Tier Formal Verification

 In systems that secure billions of dollars in institutional assets, empirical unit testing is insufficient.
 The Higgaion PQC Migration Engine is mathematically verified using four independent formal methods, each targeting different property classes.
-Over 101 Coq theorems compile with absolutely zero admitted lemmas.
+Exactly 107 formal proofs compile with absolutely zero admitted lemmas.

 Engineering Manifesto: We don't rely solely on testing harnesses.
 We rely on mathematical proof.